 Homer's bust

-Boeotia provided the largest number of leaders, places and fighters: Iliad Book 2, lines 496 to 508.
+Boeotia provided the largest number of leaders, places and fighters: Iliad, Book 2, lines 496 to 508.
 Perhaps that is why they were listed first.
 Strangely, however, the Boeotians played only a minor role in the poem.
 They came from 29 cities or places.
 They provided fifty ships.
-On board each ship were 120 men according to the poet (2.510).
+On board each ship were 120 men according to the poet (Iliad, 2.510).
 The leaders were Leïtus, Peneleos, Arcesilaus, Prothoenor and Clonius.
 Significant Mycenaean places in Boeotia do not appear in the Catalogue, like the fortress of Gla in Lake Copais.
-Some of these are included at the end of the poem's list of places.
+Some of these are included at the end of this section of the poem's list of places.

 Hyria - Dramesi